 Older people: Most people are 40 or older when their symptoms start up.

 Workers in certain jobs: If your job puts you around dust, chemical fumes, or vapors, your lungs can become damaged.
+Damage can also come from prolonged exposure to air pollution.

 History of infection: If you had lots of respiratory infections in childhood, you have a greater chance of COPD in adulthood.